extremenetworks/ipfabric-docs/docs/source/operation/index.rst

 How to use IP Fabric Solution
 =============================

-Now let us understand working of |ipf| to help you automate IP Fabric creation in your data center.
+Now let us understand working of |ipf| to help you automate IP Fabric creation/scaling in your data center.

 .. rubric:: IP Fabric Solution for IP Fabric automation